 Citi virtual account numbers

-Citi offers virtual account numbers through a web-based tool or a downloadable program for PCs.
+Citi offers virtual account numbers for select cards through a web-based tool or a downloadable program for PCs.
 With Citi’s tool you can generate virtual account numbers with dollar limits and set expiration dates.

-You can also view individual virtual account number information, purchases made with virtual account numbers and the remaining balance on a particular account number.
+You can also view individual virtual account number information, including purchases made with virtual account numbers.
 Like the others, you can also close individual virtual account numbers with this tool from Citi.

-Note that Citi virtual account numbers can only be used for online and phone transactions.
+Note that Citi virtual account numbers can only be used for online and mail order transactions.

 Virtual credit cards might give you some peace of mind when making purchases online or on the phone.
 Should your virtual credit card number get compromised, you can typically delete or lock it with a click and continue using your main credit card.